 → Using too much water – Drain excess water thoroughly.

-→ Not tempering the spices – The flavor depends heavily on the tempering process.
+→ Not tempering the spices – The flavour depends heavily on the tempering process.

-→ ** Skipping coconut oil** – This alters the authenticity and taste.
+→ Skipping coconut oil – This alters the taste and you don't get the Kerala touch to the dish.

 Yes, sprouted cherupayar can be used.
 It will cook faster and is more nutritious.